Go

 Logging

-We support two major logging frameworks:
+We support major logging frameworks:

 - apex/log, to check how to integrate gobrake with apex/log, see example.